rust-lang/rust/src/doc/rustdoc/src/write-documentation/documentation-tests.md

 If you run `rustdoc --test` on this code, it'll panic on the second doctest being run because `IS_INIT` value is not `false` anymore.

-This is where the `standalone` attribute comes in: ittells `rustdoc` that a doctest should not be merged with the others and should be run in its own process.
+This is where the `standalone` attribute comes in: it tells `rustdoc` that a doctest should not be merged with the others and should be run in its own process.
 So the previous code should use it: